William James Hall: Personal life

-Hall was very religious based on his Presbyterian upbringing and his personal and early call to service with the Church.
-Hall's work was claimed to be a "romance of grace" by J. Summer Stone who was on the Board of Managers of the Medical Mission on Madison Street.

 Hall met his wife and fellow medical missionary, Rosetta Sherwood, through their work at the Madison Street Medical Mission at the Roosevelt Street Dispensary in New York City.
 Hall was initially placed by the Methodist Episcopal Church of Canada to the China Mission.
-Sherwood applied for a job through a separate missionary board in 1887 in China under Hall's supervision but was instead placed in Korea to replace another missionary in 1890.
-Hall then applied and was granted reassignment to Korea.
-The two were ultimately married when they "met in the foreign field" when Hall was placed in Korea in 1891; they took their vows of matrimony in June 1892 in Korea while serving in Asia for three years of mission work.
-They had one son, Sherwood Hall (born 1893), a medical missionary to Korea and India, and a daughter, Edith Margaret Hall (1895–1898) born after his death.
+Sherwood applied for a job through a separate missionary board in 1887 in China under Hall's supervision but was instead placed in Korea in 1890.
+Hall applied and was granted reassignment to Korea.
+The two were married in June 1892 in Korea.
+They had one son, Sherwood Hall, a medical missionary to Korea and India, and a daughter born in 1895 after his death.